 Why Do the Dangle?

 The dangle allows the pelvis full mobility during a contraction.
-Movement is brought on by the contraction in this case, shifting the pelvis away from the downward pressure of the contraction on the baby’s head.
+Movement is brought on by the contraction, in this case, shifting the pelvis out of the way of the baby who is assumed to be in the center of the downward pressure of the contraction on the baby’s head.

 Do the Dangle after Balancing activities such as the Sidelying Release.
 When contractions are strong and descent is slow.

 Use when progress is slow and the mother is willing.

 We need the baby engaged for this to be appropriate.
 There are simpler techniques to try first, you wouldn’t likely begin with this one.

 Balance!
 Do some of the “releases” first, listed under Techniques.
 Next, if you’ve done the releases and then this without success, the provider may need to assist rotation in the baby who is low enough to be manually rotated.

 A birthing woman might also sit on her partner’s lap.
 Sometimes called a lap-squat.

 The mother can also hang from a rebozo scarf pulled over the bathroom door in her hospital birthing room.
 The mother’s back should be straight and her ribs lifted off her belly to make as much room as she can for baby.
 She must keep her hands near her armpits to prevent too much strain on the nerves running under her armpits.